montlaur/montlaur.github.io/_retrospective/2021-04-16-peinture-ambigüe-et-figurative-de-saint-christophe.md

   Things that it would be far Better not to Know "
 title-en: Peinture ambigüe et figurative de Saint Christophe - or - There are things that it would be far better not to know
-title-ru: Peinture ambigüe et figurative de Saint Christophe, There are Things that it would be far Better not to Know - (Неоднозначное и фигуративное изображение святого Христофора [1-й титул],                          Есть вещи, которые было было бы гораздо лучше не знать [2-й титул])
+title-ru: "Peinture ambigüe et figurative de Saint Christophe, There are Things that it would be far Better not to Know "
 annee: 1973-12-31T23:00:00.000Z
-annee-aff: 01/1974
+annee-aff: janvier 1974
+annee-aff-en: January 1974
+annee-aff-ru: январь 1974 г.
 picture: /photos/wordpress/174555768_5447129608691712_3517750228046646207_n.jpg
 place: Paris
 place-en: Paris